-Forget about spring break in Florida, Utah is where summer fun starts!
+Forget about spring break in Florida, the Southwest is where summer fun starts!

 The desert southwest is glorious year-round, but spring is, by far, the best time of year to go.
 Spring starts early here, making southern Utah and northern Arizona into paradise while the rest of the country still digs itself out of the snow.
 Vibrant red rocks contrast with clear blue sky.
 Wildflowers claw their way out of the ground and bloom into yellows, whites, reds, and purples.
 And the warm breeze carries the scent of juniper and mesquite.